Extreme weather conditions

 If you have a ‘boiler buoy’ device fitted then you can attach the hose to the discharge pipe and place the other end into a bucket, then open up the valve to drain the water, this will clear the blockage and allow for your boiler to start working again.
 Once the weather has warmed up a little you should close the valve and remove the discharge pipe.
 You should monitor the bucket regularly and empty it daily.
 There should be a visual instruction sheet located in the vicinity of your boiler.
 If you are unsure or if this does not remedy the issue then please call for one of our qualified gas engineers to visit your property.

 Pump House Group have provided a guidance video which you can watch on YouTube explaining how to use the ‘boiler buoy’ should the pipe become frozen.
 Any attempts to follow the instructions on the guidance video should be carried out with care and caution and strictly at your own risk.

 If you feel confident enough to attempt the task, then there are two ways of thawing the pipe yourself.
 Please do not attempt to thaw a condensate drain pipe if you cannot easily reach it from the ground level.
 Be aware that any water used can quickly freeze if it falls onto a pathway, causing a possible slip hazard.

-The first method to thaw the pipe is to apply hot water from a suitable container (but not boiling hot water) like a watering can, to the outside of the pipe itself.
+Another method to thaw the pipe is to apply hot water from a suitable container (but not boiling hot water) like a watering can, to the outside of the pipe itself.

-The second method is to use either a hot water bottle or a heat wrap (ones that are applied to aid muscle discomfort and can be purchased from your local pharmacy).
+Finally, you can use either a hot water bottle or a heat wrap (ones that are applied to aid muscle discomfort and can be purchased from your local pharmacy).
 Place it around the pipe at the section where the water has frozen.

 Resetting/re-start the boiler